openstack/charm-guide/doc/source/project/procedures/charmhub-migration.rst

 .. important::

-   See `Charm delivery`_ for an overview of how OpenStack charms are distributed.
+   See :doc:`../charm-delivery` for an overview of how OpenStack charms are distributed.

 Background